dkushche/yggdrasil_service/README.md

 # Yggdrasil Service Image

 [Yggdrasil Network](https://github.com/yggdrasil-network/yggdrasil-go) docker image.
-Container reads and stores configs and logs in `/mnt/storage` directory.
+Container reads and stores configs in `/mnt/storage` directory.
 You could manipulate these files if mount the directory on the host.

-Docker compose example:
+_Docker compose entry example:_

 ```yml
 yggdrasil: